How to create and serve WebP files using ShortPixel Image Optimizer

-Just enable the option "Create WebP versions of the images" in the Advanced section of the ShortPixel settings on your WordPress dashboard.
+Just enable the "Create WebP versions of the images" option in the "Advanced" section of the ShortPixel settings in your WordPress dashboard.

 What to do if I want to create WebP but I already optimized my images?

-For more information, please have a look at this article.
+For more information, please read this article.

-- Using the <PICTURE> tag syntax.
-This method alters the page code.
+- Using the <PICTURE> tag syntax: This method alters the page code.

-Please have a look at this article to learn more about which delivery method you should use: Which WebP files delivery method is the best for me?
+Read this article to learn more about which delivery method you should use: Which WebP files delivery method is the best for me?

 How to check if your WebP images are served correctly

-You should see all the images with webp Type, regardless of the extension of the file.
-There’s a chance you will also see some other irrelevant stuff in this case, like
+webp , regardless of the extension of the file.
+There is a possibility that in this case you will also see some other irrelevant things, like

 text/html .
 You can ignore that.

-If you can see the WebP extension type, congratulations!
+webp , congratulations!
 You are now successfully serving WebP images to compatible web browsers.

 How to check if the WebP files are physically on your server

-/wp-content/uploads/ if your images have a
+/wp-content/uploads/ path to see if a

 .webp counterpart has been created for your images.